Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 ```

 ## Local scope
 Local variables are declared with the `local` statement, unlike `global` variables their scope is limited to the block where they are declared.
 If you attempted to call them it will only return a `nil` value.
-This is a relativly good programming style becuase they avoid cluttering the global environment with unnecessary names.
+This is a relatively good programming style because they avoid cluttering the global environment with unnecessary names.
 And are more faster to call than to global ones.

 Example:
 ```lua